 How to reach Brisighella: Travellers can take the train to the nearest city to Brishighella and go by road.

 The Procida Island of the Flegrean Islands sits near the coast of Naples in southern Italy.
 The island is famous as one of the attractive islands of Europe and sits between Cape Miseno and Ischia Island.
 One of the distinctive features of Procida Island is its beautiful multi-colored houses.
 These houses have paints similar to the boats of the fishermen they belong to!
 Another beautiful thing about Procida Island is Marina Corricella- a colorful fishing village that sits on a rock and leads to the deep blue sea.
 The village is a 17th-century settlement and is accessible only by stairs along the passageways located through the houses.

 How to reach Procida: Travelers can reach Procida by ferry from Naples or Pozzuoli.

 Sibiu in Romania

-How to reach Sibiu: Travellers can reach Sibiu by bicycle, foot, or buses from nearby towns.
+How to reach Sibiu: Travellers can reach Sibiu by bicycle, foot, or bus from nearby towns.
 Sibiu is a super ‘cyclist-friendly town.

 Maastricht in Netherlands

-How to reach Maastricht: Travelers can reach Maastricht train from Brussels, Paris, or London.
-One can also travel to Maastricht from Germany by trains from Venlo or Heerlen.
+How to reach Maastricht: Travelers can reach Maastricht by train from Brussels, Paris, or London.
+One can also travel to Maastricht from Germany by train from Venlo or Heerlen.